首页 Microservices Engine Use Cases Cloud-native gateway Route WebSocket traffic with a cloud-native gateway

 Method 2: Test with a WebSocket client

-For example, you can use a Python WebSocket client to receive a server response with a 1-second delay.
+You can also use a Python WebSocket client.
+The following example receives a server response with a 1-second delay.

 #!/usr/bin/env python